reselbob/dockerdemos/networks-r-us/readme.md

 Let's create a simple container using the option, `--net none`

+**Step 2:** First, we'll build a container based on the accompanying Dockerfile.

+`docker build -t nettystuff .`

 **Step 2:** Execute the following command on the host

-`docker run -d --name myubuntu --net none ubuntu`
+`docker run -it --net none nettystuff /bin/bash`

 **Step 3:** Get the ID of the container